-The New Tax Regime
+New Tax Regime for FY 2024-25

 The Indian income tax system underwent recent changes with the introduction of a new regime that offers lower tax rates but eliminates several deductions and exemptions.
-This change provides taxpayers with the option to choose between the old and new tax structures based on which one is more beneficial for them.
+This change provides taxpayers with the option to choose between the old and new tax structures based on whichever is more beneficial for them.

 Income | Income tax Rate |